jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

         - [x] Or is it to shed new light on these topics in the area of automatic execution order?
         - [x] ~~Alternative: Split apart in two: The parts / product list items, that I know are about concurrency resolution / automatic execution order would be put out of scope and then parts I am not sure about, would stay in in-scope with some comment shedding light on that doubt.~~
         - [x] Exp: Read over a product list in the Future Sub-Project document "Input Output Spec Project Summary.docx".
-        - [x] Hyp: All the topics under Input / Output inside the main "Circle Language Spec Product List.docx" are not trivial parameter topics, but more a small ramp of parameter topics leading towards the automatic execution order concept.
+        - [x] Hyp: All the topics under Input / Output inside the main "Encircle Language Spec Product List.docx" are not trivial parameter topics, but more a small ramp of parameter topics leading towards the automatic execution order concept.
         - [x] ~~Hyp: But the Integration of Parameter Input/Output Concepts do seem already done topics.~~
         - [x] Hyp: But may fall under the same umbrella: now put into the light of automatic execution order.
         - [x] Parameters and input/output concepts entangle.
 The proposed product list would aim to disentangle those topics and explain their precise relationship.
         - [x] I had a brainstorm.
 I put that in the Future Sub-Project doc in the out of scope folder.
     - [x] Diagram Metrics Ideas.md
     - [x] Diagrams, Coding Principles & Coding Concepts Plan (old).docx
-        - [x] At first glance, this seems to have the same scope as the whole project Circle Language Spec.
+        - [x] At first glance, this seems to have the same scope as the whole project Encircle Language Spec.
         - [x] Maybe it can be thrown away (or archived), because it's already described by newer documents.
     - [x] `Execution Control Spec Update Ideas.md`
     - [x] `Module Spec Update Ideas.md`